Kanopy streaming service adds more than 30,000 free films to library database

 “I think it is really amazing that UM has this new program,” Matas said.
 “At the heart of every art you always have to look back at the history and what came before you.”

-The extensive library includes classic films – from silent-era shorts to groundbreaking international features – all of which can be streamed on a computer, through a Roku device, iOS and Android phone apps and soon, on Apple TV.
+The extensive library includes classic films, from silent-era shorts to groundbreaking international features, and all can be streamed on a computer, through a Roku device, iOS and Android phone apps and soon, on Apple TV.

 “I feel this is going to give the students a great opportunity to look at what has been done and make better projects in the future,” Matas said.